HSunnam/backend-statefile/README.md

-# backend-statefile
+# backend-state file

-This Repo explains how to use the S3 bucket and Dynamo Db for the remote state file locking.
+This Repo explains using the S3 bucket and Dynamo DB for remote state file locking.

 terraform init
 terraform validate